Gaurab pushed the theatre entrance door. His hands could instantly feel the cold air inside the theatre.

 What did you think of this short story?
 Please let me know.

-If you liked this story, please fill in your e-mail here to receive more of my short stories and essays.
+If you liked this story, please fill in your e-mail here to receive one of my short stories every week.